Vincent Trocheck

-Vincent Trocheck (born July 11, 1993) is an American professional ice hockey player who is a center and alternate captain for the New York Rangers of the National Hockey League (NHL).
+Vincent Trocheck (born July 11, 1993) is an American professional ice hockey player who is a center for the Utah Mammoth of the National Hockey League (NHL).
 He was selected by the Florida Panthers in the third round, 64th overall, of the 2011 NHL entry draft.

 Playing career

 Early life

 Trocheck was born on July 11, 1993, in Pittsburgh, Pennsylvania, and grew up playing minor ice hockey for the Pittsburgh Hornets until he was 13 years old.
 Trocheck also competed with the Hornets in the 2006 Quebec International Pee-Wee Hockey Tournament.